Article by Michelle R. Rodriguez Woodland Hills Mortgage

-IV.
 SAFE Act issues

 The Seller Financer Rule is particularly confusing because it refers to the definition of a loan originator, which is a term used both in TILA and the SAFE Act.
-Remember, that the Seller Financer Rule is an exclusion from the LO Comp Rule under TILA – the Seller Financer Rule has nothing to do with being aloan originator for purposes of the SAFE Act.
-A person could be exempt from being a loan originator under the LO Comp Rule, but still be a loan originator under the SAFE Act, and still need a SAFE Act license to make the seller carry-back loan.
+Remember, that the Seller Financer Rule is an exclusion from the LO Comp Rule under TILA – the Seller Financer Rule has nothing to do with being a loan originator for purposes of the SAFE Act.
+A person could be exempt from being a loan originator under the LO Comp Rule, but still, be a loan originator under the SAFE Act, and still need a SAFE Act license to make the seller carry-back loan.

-a.
 TILA Definition of Loan Originator

-The LO Comp Rule defines a loan originator as, “a person who, in expectation of direct or indirect compensation or other monetary gain or for direct or indirect compensation or other monetary gain, performs any of the following activities: takes an application, offers, arranges, assists a consumer in obtaining or applying to obtain, negotiates, or otherwise obtains or makes an extension of consumer credit for another person; or through advertising or other means of communication represents to the public that such person can or will perform any of these activities.”12
+The LO Comp Rule defines a loan originator as, “a person who, in expectation of direct or indirect compensation or other monetary gain or for direct or indirect compensation or another monetary gain, performs any of the following activities: takes an application, offers, arranges, assists a consumer in obtaining or applying to obtain, negotiates, or otherwise obtains or makes an extension of consumer credit for another person; or through advertising or other means of communication represents to the public that such person can or will perform any of these activities.”12

-b.
 SAFE Act Definition of Loan Originator

-The SAFE Act defines a loan originator as: an individual who—
+The SAFE Act defines a loan originator as an individual who—

 (i) takes a residential mortgage loan application; and